rorycl/mailfinder/README.md

   -b, --mbox=        path to mboxes
   -r, --regex=       golang regular expressions for search -m, --matcher=     string expressions for search
-  -f, --from         also search email From header
+      --from         also search email From header
-  -t, --to           also search email To header
+      --to           also search email To header
-  -c, --cc           also search email Cc header
+      --cc           also search email Cc header
-  -s, --subject      also search email Subject header -i, --messageid    also search messageid header
+      --subject      also search email Subject header
+      --messageid    also search messageid header
   -a, --headers      search email From, To, Cc, Subject and MessageID headers -k, --dontskip     don't skip email parsing errors -o, --headersonly  don't search bodies
-  -w, --workers=     number of worker goroutines (default: 8)
+      --datefrom=    inclusive date from which to search (2006-01-02 format) --dateto=      inclusive date to which to search (2006-01-02 format) -w, --workers=     number of worker goroutines (default: 8)

 Help Options: